Oichkatzelesfrettschen/PhysicsForge/README.md

 ## Building and Running

+### Building from Source (Arch Linux)

+This project can be packaged for Arch Linux using the provided `PKGBUILD` file.
+The `PKGBUILD` creates a source package that contains the entire project directory.

+1.  **Install Dependencies:**

+    Before building the package, you need to install the required dependencies.
+A script is provided to automate this process.

+    ```bash
+    ./install_deps.sh
+    ```

+    This script will install all the necessary dependencies from the official repositories and the AUR.
+You will need to have an AUR helper like `yay` or `paru` installed.

+2.  **Build the Package:**

+    Once the dependencies are installed, you can build the source package using `makepkg`.

+    ```bash
+    makepkg
+    ```

+    This will create a package file with the `.pkg.tar.zst` extension.

+3.  **Install the Package:**

+    You can install the package using `pacman`.

+    ```bash
+    sudo pacman -U <package-file>.pkg.tar.zst
+    ```

+    This will install the source code to `/usr/src/physicsforge`.

+4.  **Build the Project:**

+    After installing the source package, you can build the project by navigating to the `/usr/src/physicsforge` directory and running `make`.

+    ```bash
+    cd /usr/src/physicsforge
+    make
+    ```

 The `Makefile` provides a comprehensive set of commands for various project tasks.

 ### Key `make` Commands